mgorav/SpringBootMapR/README.md

-# MapR-DB JSON Using Spring Boot
+# Micro Service With MapR-DB (OJAI) Using Spring Boot

 ## Introduction